Bhagesh-Gaur/SNAKES-LADDERS_1D_JAVA/README.md

 # SNAKES & LADDERS 1D JAVA
 A command-line implementation of the 1D Snakes and Ladders game using Java and OOPS concepts.

+### This Snakes and Ladders game has been developed in java using object oriented programming concepts such as data encapsulation, abstraction, class relationships, inheritance, polymorphism, etc.

 ##### Note: Final updated project files are in "Project Files-Updated" folder.

 ## How to run??